History of rail transport: Metal rails introduced

 Cast iron was not a satisfactory material for rails because it was brittle and broke under heavy loads.
 The wrought iron rail, invented by John Birkinshaw in 1820, solved these problems.
 Wrought iron (usually simply referred to as "iron") was a ductile material that could undergo considerable deformation before breaking, making it more suitable for iron rails.
 But wrought iron was expensive to produce until Henry Cort patented the puddling process in 1784.
 In 1783, Cort also patented the rolling process, which was 15 times faster at consolidating and shaping iron than hammering.
 These processes greatly lowered the cost of producing iron and iron rails.
 The next important development in iron production was hot blast developed by James Beaumont Neilson (patented 1828), which considerably reduced the amount of coke (fuel) or charcoal needed to produce pig iron.
 Wrought iron was a soft material that contained slag or dross.
 The softness and dross tended to make iron rails distort and delaminate and they typically lasted less than 10 years in use, and sometimes as little as one year under high traffic.
 All these developments in the production of iron eventually led to replacement of composite wood/iron rails with superior all-iron rails.

 The introduction of the Bessemer process, enabling steel to be made inexpensively, led to the era of great expansion of railways that began in the late 1860s.
 Steel rails lasted several times longer than iron.
 Steel rails made heavier locomotives possible, allowing for longer trains and improving the productivity of railroads.
 The Bessemer process introduced nitrogen into the steel, which caused the steel to become brittle with age.
 The open hearth furnace began to replace the Bessemer process near the end of 19th century, improving the quality of steel and further reducing costs.
 Steel completely replaced the use of iron in rails, becoming standard for all railways.
+According to Ozyuksel, the rails were one of the major initiators of the expansion of the steel industry.
+600,000 people across the globe worked in the rail industry in 1907.